-- outsource for specialized skills and work rather than forcing current staff to do something they are simply not trained for or cut out to do, including management advice
+- Outsource for specialised skills and work rather than forcing current staff to do something they are simply not trained for or cut out to do, including management advice

-- manage human resources professionally to minimize absenteeism and other problems, offer accurate staff evaluation, and enable workers to take ownership of their roles and performance
+- Manage human resources professionally to minimise absenteeism and other problems, offer accurate staff evaluation, and enable workers to take ownership of their roles and performance

-- make work more fun and less stressful so they are able to forecast and adapt as necessary to snsure their business success is sustainable
+- Make work more fun and less stressful so they are able to forecast and adapt as necessary to esnsure their business success is sustainable

 Managing and guiding a successful small to medium-sized business is never easy.
 Complications and challenges are endless, yet successful managers create a company framework that trains and develops its staff and then distributes work, performance and accountability to them.
 With staff informed, trained, and enabled, they can get to their core competency as the key employee of the company and ensure customers are satisfied.